jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

 </OAI-PMH>
 ```

-## ListSets (not yet properly supported)
+## ListSets (unsupported)

-This request asks the OAI-PMH server to list the sets that are available to the client
+This verb requests the OAI-PMH server to list the sets that are available to the client.
+Note that sets are not supported by PubRouter, so use of this verb will result in an empty list response.

 Incoming parameters: